-As a rule, subject to exceptional circumstances in which the best interests of the Company dictate otherwise, in case of a disclosed conflict of interest a two-stage vote regarding the matter at stake is to be held, first among all Directors and then without the Director subject to the conflict of interest.
-The Director with a conflict shall have the right to, or may be required by the Chair to provide a statement of their view of the matter.
-In case of a continuing conflict of interest, the Board of Directors shall decide whether the Director subject to the conflict of interest should be asked to resign or should not be nominated for re-election.
+As a rule, subject to exceptional circumstances in which the best interests of the Company dictate otherwise, in case of a disclosed conflict of interest, a two-stage vote regarding the matter at stake is to be held, first among all Directors and then without the Director subject to the conflict of interest.
+The Director with a conflict shall have the right to, or may be required by the Chair, to provide a statement of their view of the matter.
+In case of a continuing conflict of interest, the Board of Directors shall decide whether the Director subject to the conflict of interest should be asked to resign or should not be nominated for re-election (as the case may be).

-3.5.2.2 2023 Board of Director meetings and key topics
+3.5.2.2 2024 Board of Director meetings and key topics

-Since 1 January 2023, the Board of Directors met ten (10) times, in a combination of in-person sessions and video conferences, for an average duration of approximately three and a half (3.5) hours (with individual sessions lasting between one (1) to over six (6) hours).
+Since 1 January 2024, the Board of Directors met nine (9) times, including a one-day strategy meeting, in a combination of in-person sessions and video conferences, for an average duration of approximately three and a half (3.5) hours (with individual sessions lasting between one (1) to over six (6) hours).